8.9.19

 A country house on the shore of a lake in the province of Quebec, Canada

-additional kitchenette and a large roof terrace, which gives
+additional kitchenette and a large roof terrace, which gives wonderful panoramas of the forest lake.

 Photos © Stephane Groleau